shanshan-53/leetcode/README.md

 	* (Medium) 2130.
 Maximum Twin Sum of a Linked List
 	* (Easy)   1662.
 Check If Two String Arrays are Equivalent
 	* (Easy)   2149.
 Rearrange Array Elements by Sign
+	* (Easy)   1684.
+Count the Number of Consistent Strings
 * 2022/03/07 (Mon.)
 	* (Easy)   2103.
 Rings and Rods
 	* (Medium) 2161.
 Partition Array According to Given Pivot